 If your child does not get a needs assessment or EHC plan

-We'll give you our reasons for not agreeing to an EHC needs assessment in writing and you can request a meeting with your SEN named officer to discuss your options.
+We'll give you our reasons for not agreeing to an EHC needs assessment in writing and you can request a meeting with your local SEND named officer to discuss your options.

 If we decide not to issue your child an EHC plan we'll give feedback collected during the process, including evidence from practitioners, that you, your child, the pre-school setting, school or college might find useful.

 We recognise you may not agree with the decisions we make.
 If you don’t agree with, or don’t understand a decision we’ve made, speak to your local SEND named officer as soon as you can.
 While we always try to resolve issues, speaking to one of the area teams does not affect your right to mediation or appeal.
 We will always write to you when you have a right to appeal and tell you how you can do this.

 Even if your request for an EHC needs assessment has been turned down, any additional SEND support your child needs should be available to your child through their pre-school setting, school or college.
 Other support may also be available to both your child and your family.

 Mediation is a meeting you can have with us to find a solution to your problems in an impartial and confidential environment.
 An independent mediator manages the discussion to help you and the people involved try to reach a resolution.